Health & Safety Policy Statement

 Fire Safety Policy Statement

 The Abbeyfield Society are committed to achieving and maintaining high levels of fire safety within our properties and will pursue continuous improvement to ensure the safety of our residents, staff, volunteers, visitors and contractors.
 To achieve this, we are committed to:

 - Using reliable contractors for Fire Safety work that are qualified, third-party accredited, and registered under the Safe Contractor scheme.

 - Maintaining our buildings in line with Fire Safety legislation and relevant guidance to ensure our residents and staff are provided with a safe, secure, and comfortable home and workplace.

-- Ensuring that all our properties have a Fire Risk Assessment in place, which is undertaken by an independent external contractor.
+- Ensuring that all our properties have a Fire Risk Assessment in place, which is undertaken by a competent person.
 We are also committed to addressing any actions that arise from these assessments in a timely manner.

 - Ensuring our properties have appropriate emergency arrangements and equipment in place, should a fire occur.

 - Working closely with our Primary Authority Partner for Fire Safety, local fire authorities, and local housing authorities to maintain positive working relationships and seek advice where necessary.